mentebinaria/retoolkit/README.md

 This is a collection of tools you may like if you are interested in reverse engineering and/or malware analysis on x86 and x64 Windows systems.
 After installing this program, you'll have two ways to access the tools:

 * Double-click the `retoolkit` icon in the Desktop.
-* Right-click on a file, choose `Send to -> retoolkit`.
+* Right-click on a file, choose `retoolkit`.
 This way the selected file is passed as argument to the desired program.

 ![](assets/retoolkit.gif)